 Blanche Monnier, a French girl, was kept captive for 24 years in a padlocked, shuttered room where she was forced to live amidst pests, rats, human excrement, and filth.
-Her discovery occurred on May 23, 1901 after the Paris Attorney General received an anonymous letter indicating a woman was being held captive in a home located on a “21 rue de la Visitation” street in wealthy neighborhood of Poiters, France.
-But how could this be?
+Her discovery occurred on May 23, 1901 after the Paris Attorney General received an anonymous letter indicating a woman was being held captive in a home located on a “21 rue de la Visitation” street in a wealthy neighborhood of Poiters, France.
 The address noted in the letter was the abode of a well-known, wealthy family, noted for their generosity and high virtues.
+How could this be?

 The next time you feel like complaining about turbulence while flying aboard a commercial airlines, consider the situation Lieutenant Colonel William Henry Rankin survived after ejecting from his F-8 jet fighter that was flying Mach .82, at 47,000 feet, above a thunderstorm.
 To date, Rankin is the only known person to survive a fall through a cumulonimbus thunderstorm cloud.
 He paid one heck of a price for his adventure.